PetmeetlyPetmeetly

 Call the vet during labor if

-• More than 4 hours pass between kittens with more still due[12]
+• More than 2 hours go by between kittens with no contractions at all[11]

 What it costs to breed a Persian litter